 A new year feels like a fresh start, meaning there’s never a better time to clean our homes from top to bottom.
 Forget spring cleaning, we’re all about new year cleaning because what could be better than starting the year as we mean to go on, wiping all those cleaning jobs off the to-do list – a clean slate for 2022.

-We’ve complied a list of 43 easy-to-do care and cleaning jobs for every room in the house.
+We’ve compiled a list of 43 easy-to-do jobs for every room in the house.
+Follow our suggestions, armed with the best cleaning products out there, to make your surfaces sparkle and your home shine.

 We’ll start in the kitchen…